mendix/docs/content/appstore/app-services/3d-viewer-for-teamcenter.md

 ## 1 Introduction

-The 3D Viewer for Teamcenter module lets you connect to a Teamcenter instance and then visualize and operate on 3D JT models.
-It provides [nanoflows](/refguide/nanoflows) and [microflows](/refguide/microflows) that enable you to find and fetch a JT model from Teamcenter.
+The 3D Viewer for Teamcenter module lets you connect, search and fetch JT model from Teamcenter instance with the help of [Teamcenter Connector](https://appstore.home.mendix.com/link/app/111627/).
+It is an add-on module to [3D Viewer](3d-viewer) app service.
+It provides [nanoflows](/refguide/nanoflows) and [microflows](/refguide/microflows) that are easy to use.

 ### 1.1 Typical Use Cases